comeeasy/R320_VOneNet/README.md

 ## Longer Motivation

 1. VOneNet maybe boosts performance.
-So we're considering how apply this model [VOneNet](https://github.com/dicarlolab/vonenet)
+So we're considering how apply this model to [VOneNet](https://github.com/dicarlolab/vonenet)